Ilwyd/bolt-progressbarmodule/README.md

 This is a module for use in [Bolt](https://github.com/adamcake/Bolt) plugins which allows you to get the percentage of bars which appear over the player's head during various activities.
 E.g. Mining and Smithing.

-This does not include the adrenaline bar or the health bar, as more accurate values can be taken directly from the ability bar.
+This does not include the adrenaline bar or the health bar, as more accurate values can be taken directly from the ability bar / minimap orbs.

 ## Instructions
 Using `onrender2d`, use `findBarPercentage(event, bar)` to load the current bar percentage into `lastValue`.
 You can then get the value from `lastValue`.
 The below is from example.lua: